 - Preheat oven to 450 degrees Fahrenheit.
 Oil a roasting pan and set it aside.

-- Put the chopped onion into a mini food processor.
+- Place the chopped onion into a mini food processor.
 Using a zester or vegetable peeler, peel the zest from the lemon, avoiding the bitter white pith.
 Add the lemon zest to the food processor and reserve the whole lemon for another use.
 Finely chop the onion and lemon zest.
 Add the sage, parsley, olive oil, and 1 teaspoon salt.
 Pulse until it forms a coarse paste.

 - Put 2 of the bay leaves and the butter into a small pan and heat over medium-low heat until the butter is bubbling.
 Remove from the heat and set aside.
 You can also slowly melt the butter in a microwave-safe bowl with the bay leaves.

-- Put the turkey breast(s) on a work surface.
+- Set the turkey breast(s) on a work surface.
 Carefully run your fingers between the skin and the flesh from one end, creating a pocket.
 Being careful not to pull the skin completely off.
 Stuff half of the herb paste under the skin of each breast, and spread it evenly under the skin.
 Transfer the breasts to the roasting pan, and slide 2 bay leaves underneath each one.
 (The heat of the pan will release the bay leaf oils and flavor the breast.)
 Using a spoon, baste the breasts with half of the bay butter.
 Place the turkey in the oven and immediately decrease the temperature to 400 degrees Fahrenheit.

 - After 20 minutes, baste the breasts with the remaining bay butter, and roast for an additional 20 to 25 minutes, until cooked through, and a thermometer placed in the thickest part of the breast registers 170 degrees Fahrenheit.